Pokerole-Software-Development/pokerole-tools/README.md

 	* [![](https://imgs.xkcd.com/comics/the_general_problem.png "I find that when someone's taking time to do something right in the present, they're a perfectionist with no ability to prioritize, whereas when someone took time to do something right in the past, they're a master artisan of great foresight.")](https://xkcd.com/974/)
 	* It really does save time, it has happened more than once already.
 3. Do not circumvent the `.editorconfig`.
 It is there for a reason.
 Primarilly, consitantly formatted code.
 And, yes, we are using tabs.

+If you wish to run the *.tt files, you will need to install https://github.com/RdJNL/TextTemplatingCore since the default visual studio thing is being stupid